 - 6.1 Proposals will be funded from within existing budget allocations and from the Household Support Fund.
-The Household Support Fund is a government grant of £5.69m from October March 2023 with grant conditions, all of which are met in the plan described above. - 6.2 The Executive should note that the Household Support Fund is short term grant funding to March 2023 and on its expiry the schemes will no longer be funded; activities will need to cease unless alternative funding can be identified.

-7 RISK MANAGEMENT AND GOVERNANCE ISSUES

-6.3 Final grant determination documents for the Household Support Fund were received by councils on 30th September 2022.
-The scheme was therefore formally approved under Part 3D, Article 11 - Special Urgency of Bradford Council's consultation to allow expenditure to begin on 1st October 2022.
-A decision note has been lodged with the City Solicitor.

-8. LEGAL APPRAISAL

-- 6.4 There are no direct legal implications arising from the report.
-The creation of the Anti-Poverty Strategy will assist the Council in meeting its statutory obligations to residents in need of support. - 6.5 Any such strategies that allow the Council to meet needs and reduce future needs in a more cost-effective way is a recognition of the Council's fiduciary duty to act prudently and in a financially responsible manner.
+The Household Support Fund is a government grant of £5.69m from October March 2023 with grant conditions, all of which are met in the plan described above. - 6.2 The Executive should note that the Household Support Fund is short term grant funding to March 2023 and on its expiry the schemes will no longer be funded; activities will need to cease unless alternative funding can be identified. - 6.3 Final grant determination documents for the Household Support Fund were received by councils on 30th September 2022.
+The scheme was therefore formally approved under Part 3D, Article 11 Special Urgency of Bradford Council's consultation to allow expenditure to begin on 1st October 2022.
+A decision note has been lodged with the City Solicitor. - 6.4 There are no direct legal implications arising from the report.
+The creation of the Anti-Poverty Strategy will assist the Council in meeting its statutory obligations to residents in need of support. - 6.5 Any such strategies that allow the Council to meet needs and reduce future needs in a more cost-effective way is a recognition of the Council's fiduciary duty to act prudently and in a financially responsible manner. - 6.6 Experiencing financial hardship and poverty has an impact on emotional health and wellbeing and hence on motivation, quality of life and opportunity.

-9. OTHER IMPLICATIONS

-6.6 Experiencing financial hardship and poverty has an impact on emotional health and wellbeing and hence on motivation, quality of life and opportunity.
 This strategy will support intervention at the appropriate level to provide financial support where needed, either directly or through our partner organisations.
 The strategy aims to support and empower individuals to build their own resilience through accessing support.

-10. SUSTAINABILITY IMPLICATIONS

-6.7 No sustainability implications arise from the recommended decisions.

-11. GREENHOUSE GAS EMISSIONS IMPACTS

-6.8 No greenhouse gas emissions implications arise from the recommended decisions.

-12. COMMUNITY SAFETY IMPLICATIONS

-6.9 There is a correlation between deprivation and areas of our district that experience the highest level of crime.
-This has increased the need for focus on prevention of poverty within the district's new strategic approach.
+- 6.7 No sustainability implications arise from the recommended decisions. - 6.8 No greenhouse gas emissions implications arise from the recommended decisions. - 6.9 There is a correlation between deprivation and areas of our district that experience the highest level of crime.
+This has increased the need for focus on prevention of poverty within the district's new strategic approach. - 6.10 The Anti-Poverty Strategy is key to mitigating inequalities caused by financial deprivation and poverty.

-13. HUMAN RIGHTS ACT

-6.10 The Anti-Poverty Strategy is key to mitigating inequalities caused by financial deprivation and poverty.
 The strategy sets out the long term vision for the district working with partners to improve the lives of all those living in the district and is centred on tackling poverty and inequality.
 The proposed strategy offers an opportunity to adopt a more personalised approach to engage with individuals and groups to ensure accessibility to services offered and remove barriers to accessing support and advice.
-The key principles of the strategy will ensure the diverse needs of the residents of our district are met, leaving no one behind.

-6.11 Establishing the Anti-Poverty Strategy embeds a collaborative approach based on work with local communities, empowering people and a commitment to involvement, to address the cost of living crisis and greater inequalities which is in keeping with the Human Rights Act 1998.
+The key principles of the strategy will ensure the diverse needs of the residents of our district are met, leaving no one behind. - 6.11 Establishing the Anti-Poverty Strategy embeds a collaborative approach based on work with local communities, empowering people and a commitment to involvement, to address the cost of living crisis and greater inequalities which is in keeping with the Human Rights Act 1998. - 6.12 No trade union implications arise from the recommended decisions in this report. - 6.13 The Anti-Poverty Co-ordination Group will work directly with Council officers with a direct remit for developing and monitoring ward action plans.